-2.equity and fairness As long as there are natural limits there needs to be a fair distribution of benefits and costs within societies, between nations and between present and future generations.
+2.equity and fairness It is imperative to have a fair distribution of benefits and costs within societies.
 At one extreme, a third of the world’s population has no access to electricity, whilst the most industrialised countries consume much more than their fair share.

-The Advanced Energy [R]evolution scenario has a target to achieve energy equity as soon as technically possible.
+The Energy [R]evolution Scenario has a target to achieve energy equity as soon as technically possible.
 By 2050 the average per capita emission should be between 1 and 2 tonnes of CO2.

 Just as climate change is real, so is the renewable energy sector.
 Sustainable decentralised energy systems produce less carbon emissions, are cheaper and involve less dependence on imported fuel.
 They create more jobs and empower local communities.
 Decentralised systems are more secure and more efficient.
 This is what the Energy [R]evolution must aim to create.

-4.decouple growth from fossil fuel use Starting in the developed countries, economic growth must be fully decoupled from fossil fuel usage.
+4.decouple growth from fossil fuel use Starting in the developed countries, economic growth must fully decouple from fossil fuels.
 It is a fallacy to suggest that economic growth must be predicated on their increased combustion.

-We need to use the energy we produce much more efficiently, and we need to make the transition to renewable energy and away from fossil fuels quickly in order to enable clean and sustainable growth.
+We need to use the energy we produce much more efficiently, and we need to make the transition to renewable energy – away from fossil fuels – quickly in order to enable clean and sustainable growth.

 5.phase out dirty, unsustainable energy We need to phase out coal and nuclear power.
 We cannot continue to build coal plants at a time when emissions pose a real and present danger to both ecosystems and people.
 And we cannot continue to fuel the myriad nuclear threats by pretending nuclear power can in any way help to combat climate change.
 There is no role for nuclear power in the Energy [R]evolution.